Info - Project VEP

 The results shall elucidate the relevance of presentation features (e.g., accuracy, colour use, oddness) and augment further VEP research and application.

-In 2008-9, experiments will be conducted at Utrecht University (Netherlands), together with Dr Lex Toet & Drs Joske Houtkamp.
-Subsequently extensions shall be run in Rohrmann's Environmental Psychology Lab.
+In 2008, a series of 6 experiments was designed, to be conducted in 2009 at Utrecht University (Netherlands), together with Dr Lex Toet & Drs Joske Houtkamp.
+Some selected extensions shall be run in Rohrmann's Environmental Psychology Lab.

 [A] Standard VEP, based on images from Study ASM (designed by Ian Bishop's team).